-- The IPCC (2014) defines adaptation as "the process of adjustment to actual or expected climate and its effects.
+- 2. The Intergovernmental Panel on Climate Change (IPCC) in 2014 defined adaptation as "the process of adjustment to actual or expected climate and its effects.
 In human systems, adaptation seeks to moderate or avoid harm or exploit beneficial opportunities.
-In some natural systems, human intervention may facilitate adjustment to expected climate and its effects".
+In some natural systems, human intervention may facilitate adjustment to expected climate and its effects."
 This definition can be usefully broken down into constituent components.
 The IPCC (2007) used three components to define adaptation: (a) exposure to shocks and stressors; (b) adaptive capacity; and (c) sensitivity, which is related to the enabling environment (see Box II-1 below for a discussion of adaptive capacity). - 3.
 Adaptation can also be understood by focusing on risk, as the IPCC (2014) report did when it defined risk "as the probability of occurrence of hazardous events or trends multiplied by the impacts if these events or trends occur.
 Risk results from the interaction of vulnerability, exposure and hazard".
-The outcomes that occur from these interactions can be classified under the following headings: - Responses to shocks and stressors: These outcomes relate to the ability of targeted groups to address shocks and stressors which affect their location and their portfolio of activities while minimizing permanent, negative effects on their longer-term livelihood security - Increased adaptive capacity: These outcomes relate to the ability of targeted groups to make proactive and informed decisions about alternative livelihood strategies based on an understanding of changing conditions - Enhanced enabling environment: These outcomes include system-level changes in the environment, the socioeconomic system and the institutional environment that enable more and lasting resilience.
+The outcomes that occur from these interactions can be classified under the following headings: - Responses to shocks and stressors: These outcomes relate to the ability of targeted groups to address shocks and stressors which affect their location and their portfolio of activities, while minimizing permanent, negative effects on their longer-term livelihood security. - Increased adaptive capacity: These outcomes relate to the ability of targeted groups to make proactive and informed decisions about alternative livelihood strategies based on an understanding of changing conditions.4 - Enhanced enabling environment: These outcomes include system-level changes in the environment, the socioeconomic system and the institutional environment that enable more and lasting resilience.5

-&lt;sup>3 The literature on hazards, vulnerability and risk is beyond voluminous and also beyond the scope of this evaluation and chapter.
+3 The literature on hazards, vulnerability and risk is beyond voluminous and also beyond the scope of this evaluation and chapter.
 One insightful yet underappreciated contribution is Sinha and Lipton (1999) on damaging fluctuations.
-Sinha, S. and Lipton, M. (1999) "Damaging Fluctuations, Risk and Poverty: A Review"
+Sinha, S. and Lipton, M. (1999) Damaging Fluctuations, Risk and Poverty: A Review.
 Background Paper for the World Development Report 2000/2001, Poverty Research Unit, University of Sussex.

-See the Box II-1 for a discussion on adaptive capacity.
+4 See Box II-1 for a discussion on adaptive capacity.
 See also Clarvis, M. H., & Engle, N. L. (2015).
 Adaptive capacity of water governance arrangements: A comparative study of barriers and opportunities in Swiss and US states.
-Regional Environmental Change, 15, 517-527. https://doi.org/10.1007/s10113-013-0547-y.
+Regional Environmental Change, 15, 517-527.
+Available at https://doi.org/10.1007/s10113-013-0547-y.
 Mortreux, C., & Barnett, J. (2017).
 Adaptive capacity: Exploring the research frontier.
 Wiley Interdisciplinary Reviews: Climate Change, 8(4), e467.
-A recent evidence gap map on adaptation, based on 1042 pieces of evidence from 464 papers since 2007, found that the quantity of high-quality evidence focused on specific adaptation outcomes from intentional adaptation interventions is patchy.
+A recent evidence gap map on adaptation, based on 1,042 pieces of evidence from 464 papers since 2007, found that the quantity of high-quality evidence focused on specific adaptation outcomes from intentional adaptation interventions is patchy.
 See Doswald, N., L. Sánchez Torrente, A. Reumann, G. Leppert, K. Moull, J.J.
 Rocío Pérez, A. Köngeter, G. Fernández de Velasco, S. Harten and J. Puri.
-(2020), Evidence Gap and Intervention Heat Maps of Climate Change Adaptation in Low- and Middle-Income Countries, DEval Discussion Paper 2/2020, German Institute for Development Evaluation (DEval) and Green Climate Fund Independent Evaluation Unit, Bonn, Germany and Songdo, South Korea.
-To increase the causal evidence base on adaptation, the IEU's LORTA programme is conducting over a dozen impact evaluations for range of GCF adaptation investments.
+(2020).
+Evidence Gap and Intervention Heat Maps of Climate Change